Tell me, what good is a tripod with two legs? Or how about a toothbrush without bristles?

 Simple and easy shopping cart

 Shopping carts are often major sources of site abandonment.
 You've almost closed the sale when your visitors are at this point, so you need to make sure the checkout process is as painless as possible.
 You need few steps and simple actions—ask the user to do the absolute minimum to complete the sale.

 The following graph illustrates the top 100 highest-grossing e-commerce sites and the number of steps their checkout processes have.

 As you can see, the most common number of steps among the big players is 5.
 It should be noted, however, that the number of steps is second in importance to the simplicity of the actions required in each step.

 One final tip as far as your e-commerce site usability is concerned: Requiring a membership and registration on your website to make a purchase doesn't necessarily mean more profits.
 In fact, many users will find it objectionable.
 Guest registrations may be a better way to go, and you shouldn't expect it to cut into your bottom line.

 As the above comparison illustrates, no matter how much your e-commerce site is grossing in profit, guest registrations are far more common, and a lot less hassle to your customers.

 That's about all we have room for in today's minimalist examination of usability.
-If you'd like some more examples of what constitutes a positive UX, take a look at this blog post, which examines a more comprehensive sampling of effective e-commerce websites.
+If you'd like some more examples of what constitutes a positive UX, take a look at this article, which examines a more comprehensive sampling of effective eCommerce websites.